 The dog has to get along with new people above everything else when it comes to new experiences and odors.
 A scared dog is a surefire way to end badly.
 A fearful dog is sometimes mistaken for an aggressive dog by people.

-Although the dog will receive therapy dog training, they must exhibit a foundation of discipline, feel at ease accepting orders, and feel like members of the pack.
+Although the dog will receive therapy dog training, they must exhibit a foundation of discipline, feel at ease accepting orders, and feel like pack members.
 This is related to thinking of yourself as an authority.

-While we adore it when our dogs exhibit signs of excitement upon our return, yelping and roaring are inappropriate behaviors for a therapy dog.
+While we adore it when our dogs exhibit excitement upon our return, yelping and roaring are inappropriate for a therapy dog.
 They should remain calm and silent even if they may be instructed to “speak” on order.

 Which breeds of dogs make the best therapy dogs?

 Although therapy dogs can be of any breed or age, not every puppy is suited for this unique role.
-Generally speaking, the ideal dogs for this function are those who are submissive, serene, gentle, gregarious, and not easily overwhelmed.
+Generally speaking, the ideal dogs for this function are submissive, serene, gentle, gregarious, and not easily overwhelmed.

 Therapy dogs also need to feel at ease when being touched, often by numerous hands at once.

-be it a point to watch your pet’s behavior in a range of situations where they interact with people of all ages as you think about whether they would be a good therapy dog.
-Even if your pet is well-mannered and sociable, keep an eye out for any signs of stress, such as retreating or unusual panting.
+It is a point to watch your pet’s behavior in various situations where they interact with people of all ages as you consider whether they would be a good therapy dog.
+Even if your pet is well-mannered and sociable, watch for signs of stress, such as retreating or unusual panting.

-Teamwork is necessary when working with therapy dogs in the community, so it’s just as crucial to make sure you know what to expect as a handler as it is to make sure Fido is capable of handling the job.
+Teamwork is necessary when working with therapy dogs in the community, so it’s just as crucial to ensure you know what to expect as a handler as it is to ensure Fido can handle the job.

-As establishing connections is a crucial aspect of the job, therapy dog handlers can usually count on having a lot of conversations.
+Establishing connections is crucial to the job, so therapy dog handlers can count on having many conversations.
 If the mere mention of a small conversation makes you want to hide and run, you might want to think about finding something else to do with your dog.

 What advantages come with training a therapy dog?